snu-mllab/EDAC/README.md

 After installing these packages, you manually download and install `d4rl` package from [here](https://github.com/rail-berkeley/d4rl).
 Note that you should remove lines including `dm_control` in `setup.py`.

-Here is an example of how to install the requirements.
+Here is an example of how to install these requirements.

 ```bash
 conda create -n edac python=3.7